davidpatrickrose/au-privacy-policy/privacy-policy.md

 {{information types}}

 ## Sensitive information

-Certain kinds of sensitive information needs mroe care than normal personal information.
+Certain kinds of sensitive information need more care than normal personal information.
 Check if any of the categories of sensitive information apply.
 If they don't, this topic can be removed.

 ### The types of sensitive information Provider collects.